Obama, Musk and other leaders call Paris deal withdrawal a mistake

 Because Obama didn't ask the Senate for approval of the Paris accord, Trump can act unilaterally without the consent of Congress.
 Democrats, however, could slow down any action on the floor in retaliation of the decision and tie any pending nominations to the issue, actions that won't change the outcome but frustrate Republicans and the White House.

-Obama said in a statement issued shortly before the announcement was made that a withdrawal meant an abdication of American leadership.
+Obama said in a statement that a withdrawal means an abdication of American leadership.

 "The nations that remain in the Paris Agreement will be the nations that reap the benefits in jobs and industries created.
 I believe the United States of America should be at the front of the pack," Obama said in the statement.